 Holiday Side Dishes the Whole Family will Love!

-Garlicy Runner Beans from My Kitchen Love (pictured below & photo credit) – This sautéed green beans recipe are crunchy and flavourful!
+Garlicky Runner Beans from My Kitchen Love (pictured below & photo credit): This sautéed green beans recipe are crunchy and flavourful!

-Maple Cinnamon Butternut Squash with Cranberries and Pecans from Rhubarbarians (pictured below & photo credit ) – This beauty is loaded with cranberries and pecans (and butternut squash, of course).
-So colourful and flavour packed!
+Maple Cinnamon Butternut Squash with Cranberries and Pecans from Rhubarbarians (pictured below & photo credit ): This beauty is loaded with cranberries and pecans (and butternut squash, of course).

-Broccoli Cauliflower Brussels Sprout Gratin from Peas and Crayons (pictured below & photo credit) – Tasty veg and lots of cheese makes for one epic side the whole family will love!
+Broccoli Cauliflower Brussels Sprout Gratin from Peas and Crayons (pictured below & photo credit): Tasty vegetables and lots of cheese makes for one epic side the whole family will love!

 Hope you love this collection of holiday side dishes!
-Tell me, what’s your fave holiday tradition?
+Tell me, what’s your favourite holiday tradition?